 Note how similar the shapes of their ears are and their eyes.

 Denver, whom the city in Colorado is named after, was born in Winchester, Virginia, but his family moved to Ohio when he was young.
 There he obtained his law degree and then moved to Missouri.
 When the war with Mexico broke out, he volunteered and served as a captain under Winfield Scott.
 After the war he settled in California where he was state attorney general before being elected to the state senate and then as a representative in the US House.
 In 1857, he was appointed governor of the Kansas Territory.
 (When Denver was founded in 1858, the city was named after the governor.)
 During the Civil War, he was commissioned a brigadier general and served under Sherman at the seige of Corinth before being appointed in charge of all Federal troops in Kansas.
 After the war he practiced law in Washington DC and back in Ohio.

 Denver was also a noted actor, appearing in productions of Shakespeare's plays.

-Fred Thompson was born in Alabama but moved to Tennessee at an early age.
+The late Fred Thompson (deceased in 2015) was born in Alabama but moved to Tennessee at an early age.
 He obtained his law degree there.
 Thompson worked as a US attorney before going to Washington to become a counsel for the Senate Watergate Committee.
 After working as a lobbyist, he was elected as a Senator from Tennessee and eventually ran for president in 2008.